therealadityashankar/chrimson-green/README.md

 a tag to implement youtube videos inside the markdown, this is written the same way programming blocks are written, but with the language set as "cg-youtube"

-this takes in 3 yaml-like parameters, url, width [optional, default 500], height [optional, default 400], that allow the embedding of youtube videos in markdown
+this takes in yaml-like parameters, url, width : [optional, default = full width of chrimson green element], height : [optional, default = width / (ratio)] ratio : [optional, default = (1.77777)] // specifies the width:height ratio, has to be a decimal, default 1.7777 = 16:9 aspect ratio

+if only the width or height are specified, the other will be calculated via the ratio, if neither width or height are specified, the width takes up the whole width of the element, and also autoresizes when the width of the element changes

 #### Example implementation